 Financial assets measured at fair value on a recurring basis consist of the Company's cash equivalents and short-term investments.
-Cash equivalents consisted of money market funds and short-term investments consisted of commercial paper and corporate bonds.
+Cash equivalents consisted of money market funds and short-term investments consisted of commercial paper, U.S. Government securities and corporate bonds.
 The Company obtains pricing information from its investment manager and generally determines the fair value of investment securities using standard observable inputs, including reported trades, broker/dealer quotes, and bids and/or offers.

 Investments are classified as Level 1 within the fair value hierarchy if their quoted prices are available in active markets for identical securities.
-Investments in money market funds of \$6.4 million as of June 30, 2020 were classified as Level 1 instruments and were included in cash and cash equivalents.
+Investments in money market funds of \$61.6 million and \$94.6 million as of March 31, 2021 and December 31, 2020, respectively, were classified as Level 1 instruments and were included in cash and cash equivalents.

-Investments in corporate debt securities and commercial paper are valued using Level 2 inputs.
+Investments in marketable securities are valued using Level 2 inputs.
 Level 2 securities are initially valued at the transaction price and subsequently valued and reported upon utilizing inputs other than quoted prices that are observable either directly or indirectly, such as quotes from third-party pricing vendors.
 Fair values determined by Level 2 inputs, which utilize data points that are observable such as quoted prices, interest rates and yield curves, require the exercise of judgment and use of estimates, that if changed, could significantly affect the Company's financial position and results of operations.
-The marketable securities of \$3.9 million as of June 30, 2020 were classified as Level 2 instruments and were included in short-term investments.
+The marketable securities of \$236.7 million and \$218.2 million as of March 31, 2021 and December 31, 2020, respectively, were classified as Level 2 instruments and were included in short-term investments.
+Accrued interest receivable related to short-term investments were \$0.8 million and \$1.1 million as of March 31, 2021 and December 31, 2021 and December 31, 2020, respectively, and included as part of prepaid expenses and other current assets in the balance sheets.

-The following tables summarize the Company's short-term investments accounted for as available-for-sale securities as of June 30, 2020 and December 31, 2019:
+The following tables summarize the Company's short-term investments accounted for as available-for-sale securities as of March 31, 2021 and December 31, 2020 (in thousands):

-June 30, 2020 Maturity (in years) Amortized Cost Unrealized Losses Unrealized Gains Estimated Fair Value Corporate debt securities 1 year or less \$ 1,200,564 \$ \$ 1,032 \$ 1,201,596 Commercial paper 1 year or less 2,695,552 2,695,552 Total \$ 3,896,116 \$ \$ 1,032 \$ 3,897,148 December 31, 2019 Maturity (in years) Amortized Cost Unrealized Losses τ Jnrealized Gains Estimated Fair Value Corporate debt securities 1 year or less \$ 6.028.719 \$ (2.139) \$ \$ 6.026.580
+March 31, 2021 Maturity (in years) I Amortized Cost Unrealized Losses Unrealized Gains Estimated Fair Value Corporate debt securities 1 year or less \$ 55,308 \$ (12) \$ 3 \$ 55,299 Commercial paper 1 year or less 60,462 60,462 U.S. Government securities 1 year or less 120,851 43 120,894 Total \$ 236,621 \$ (12) \$ 46 \$ 236,655

+December 31, 2020 Maturity (in years) A Amortized Cost Unrealized Losses Unrealized Gains Estimated Fair Value Corporate debt securities 1 year or less \$ 48,616 \$ (6) \$ 4 \$ 48,614 Commercial paper 1 year or less 63,445 - - 63,445 U.S. Government securities 1 year or less 106,157 (7) 12 \$ 106,162 Total \$ 218,218 \$ (13) \$ 16 \$ 218,221